Intrauterine Device Insertion

 - You or your partner have or are exposed to a sexually transmitted disease

-- Severe cramps, pain, or tenderness in your abdomen
+- Severe cramps, pain, or tenderness in your belly

 - Pain or bleeding during sex